Diego suppresses feelings for a man he believes are unnatural, and ruthlessly puts his career before someone else's.

-"Jill!
+"Jillybean!
 Julian!
 Now, please!"
 Diego shouted, not quite sure where they were hiding.

 "Rach, I'm going fishing," Diego grumbled, kicking his shoes off.
 There was no way he'd be able to coerce them to come down.
 He was going to have to flush them out.
 This is ridiculous.
 They're children, not rats.
 "Keep an eye on anyone who comes out and don't let them get back in."
 Diego was a very well-built man, broad, muscular and tall.
 It was a challenging job to get himself up and inside the structure, painfully aware that people were watching him.
 Jilly was the first one he found.
 She squealed and ran from him, as though this was all a game, and he managed to corner her and force her down the slide.
 Rachel apprehended the girl before she could flee.
 Julian was indeed playing inside the little helicopter attachment.
-He was far less resistant to being seized, even hugging his dad.
+He was far less resistant to being seized, even happily hugging his dad.
 They went down the slide together, and Diego was relieved that was over.

 "Oh, she's gone back in," she laughed.

 "Are you serious?"
-Diego roared at her, scaring her as well as Nina and Julian.
+Diego shouted at her, scaring her as well as Nina and Julian.
 "You had one job, Rachel.
 One fu--" he caught himself before he could spill the F-bomb in front of the little ones.
 For all the good it did, he thought angrily.
 He'd been coaching Julian for years on how to say "please" and "thank you" to minimal effect, but the kid heard the F-word once and still kept popping it off without knowing what it meant, often in public.
 By the time he apprehended a defiant and screaming Jilly a second time, he was sick and tired of everybody.
 Rather than spending the night with Rachel as he planned, he sent her home.
 He was too angry at her.

 Sleep didn't come so well that night.
-Jilly was being a little bitch, throwing a fit every time he tried to get her dressed for bed, to brush her teeth, when he gave her the wrong coloured juice cup and especially when he refused to drive to Mommy's house and pick up the cat so she could pat it.
+Jilly was being a brat, throwing a fit every time he tried to get her dressed for bed, to brush her teeth, when he gave her the wrong coloured juice cup and especially when he refused to drive to Mommy's house and pick up the cat so she could pat it.
 Rachel, her feelings hurt by his yelling earlier, refused to speak to him.
 Sean, upset about Diego usurping his place on the roster, did talk to him but was still in a sulk.
 Julian decided he didn't want to sleep in the same room as his annoying sister, not that Diego could blame him after the way she'd acted, and hopped into bed with Daddy.
-Jilly, of course, had to follow, and Diego was too tired and upset to put them back to bed.
+Jilly, of course, had to follow in case she was missing out on something, and Diego was too tired and upset to put them back to bed.
 Zoey didn't need to know about that.
 As he dozed off, he started thinking about Sean Fox again.
 The way he smiled, the way he laughed, the way his skin felt warm to the touch.
 And... the guilt.
 The last thing Diego thought before he finally dozed off between two little sleeping and twitching bodies was how guilty he felt for what he did to the boy that seemed to invade his thoughts day and night.